hannenhalli-lab/miRSCAPE/README.md

 ## Step 1. scRNA preparation
 To prepare the data which is stored in Seurat object, `modifySeuratObject` function should be used.

-ScRNA data preparation for only on the specific cell clusters
+ScRNA data preparation for only on the specific cell clusters.
+To specify the cell types, `clusterId` parameter should be used.
 ```
 denem = modifySeuratObject(pbmc = example, clusterId = clustId)